contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 What is STF Theme 1.348 and why does it matter for holdings?

 Theme 1.348 is the STF case deciding whether ITBI immunity on capital integralization (CF 156 §2 I) is absolute or conditional on the entity NOT having predominantly real estate activity.
 A favorable decision would retroactively recover ITBI paid in the last 5 years by holdings that received real estate as capital — a major cash flow event for family groups with real estate.
-Pending judgment in 2026.
+The case was reset to zero by a destaque (highlight) request in 2026 and restarts in the physical plenary — there is no merits ruling yet.

 Should foreign founders set up holdings in Brazil or in their home jurisdiction?